tmolnar0831/ansible-docker_engine/README.md

 docker_engine
 =========

-A simple Ansible role that installs the Docker Engine on Debian Linux
+This is a simple Ansible role that installs Docker Engine on Debian Linux

 Requirements
 ------------

-This role tries to be as simple as it is possible.
-The only requirement is an installed Ansible 2.9+ to use it.
+This role is very simple.
+The only requirement is Ansible.

 Role Variables
 --------------

-Every variable here has default values handled in the "defaults".
-The role is written for Debian Bullseye.
+All variablea here have default values handled in the "defaults".

 ```
 docker_remove: